frednava67/dojo/README.md

 # dojo
 #
-# where I'll keep all my codingdojo coding
+# where I'll keep all my codingdojo projects and notes